David Rains Wallace: Writings

 In an introduction to Wallace's 1986 book, The Untamed Garden, Ohio State University English Professor John Muste wrote: "Wallace, I think, is in love with the planet we inhabit and with those who share it with us, but his love his unsentimental.
 It includes the recognition that nature is not benign or hostile, it is itself, obeying no human laws...
 Wallace shows that the American landscape and most of its ecosystems have been altered irrevocably by what we have done to them and that we simply do not have anything like enough knowledge to have any idea of the long range effects of our tampering.
 At the same time, Wallace is no Jeremiah threatening us with destruction.
 He specifically rejects the role of the nature-elegist who weeps literary tears for natural changes.
 In a thoughtful essay on those who write about nature, he reminds us that the idea of nature as loser is a myth, once useful in the encouraging of the growth of civilization and of knowledge.
 But it is only a myth: 'Nature is not a loser because it is not a competitor.'
-There is a sanity in these essays that rejects easy formulations, whether elegaic or sanguine."
+There is a sanity in these essays that rejects easy formulations, whether elegiac or sanguine."

 Wallace has worked in other literary genres, always from a conservation stance.
 Two novels are "ecothrillers" revolving around issues like endangered species and wilderness protection.
 Two books on evolutionary history, The Bonehunters' Revenge and Beasts of Eden, try to stress the importance of evolution as a matrix for the human past and future.
 The National Audubon Society and Wildlife Conservation Society commissioned two of Wallace's books, Life in the Balance and Adventuring in Central America as ways of informing the public on conservation concerns through television and ecotourism.

 Wallace originally wanted to be a painter, then a filmmaker.
 His BA thesis was a study of illusion in the plays of August Strindberg and Ingmar Bergman.
 He worked as a teaching assistant at Columbia Film School in New York City and as a documentary film maker for WNET-TV.
 Nature writing deflected him from that course but he remains very interested in drama and film.
 Film companies have optioned two of his books.
 A work-in-progress is entitled Shakespeare's Wilderness.